EcorRouge/cloud-archive-utility/README.md

 ```

-6. Run `build-and-deploy.cmd`, it should sign binaries and installer automatically
+6. Run `build-and-sign.cmd`, it should sign binaries and installer automatically

 ## Cloud connectors integration